purvidawra/PowerBI-Data-Analytics-Portfolio/README.md

 It showcases how data can be cleaned, modeled and visualized to uncover key business insights and trends across different scenarios.

 ## Objective
-To design an interactive **Power BI dashboard** that converts raw data into meaningful insights and supports data driven decision-making.
+To design an interactive **Power BI dashboard** that converts raw data into meaningful insights and supports data driven decision making.

 ## Key Steps Performed
 - Data cleaning and transformation using Power Query